Subjects, Roles and Permissions

 A role-subject binding is defined as follows:

-• subject: Subject who will be assigned to the role.
-They are in the format user:<namespace>/<username> or group:<namespace>/<groupname>.
-See Subjects.
+: Subject who will be assigned to the role.
+They are in the formatuser:<namespace>/<username>

-• entity_ref (optional): It is the scope (in the form of an entity reference) of the role.
-Entity reference is required if any permission linked to the role requires a scope.
-This field must be filled with a valid scope.
-See Scopes.
+(optional): Defines the scope (in the form of an entity reference) of the role.
+An entity reference is required if any permission linked to the role requires a scope.
+For these cases, this field must be filled with a valid scope.
+See Scopes.enabled

 Here is an example SQL query: